-If re-contributing, this must be for the full FHSSS amount you received.
-Note that the $100,000 annual after-tax (non-concessional) contribution cap will apply, and you won't be able to claim a tax deduction.
+If re-contributing, this must be for the full FHSS Scheme amount you received.
+Note that the $110,000 annual after-tax (non-concessional) contribution cap will apply, and you won't be able to claim a tax deduction.

 If keeping the amount, the ATO will apply a flat tax of 20% on any assessable portion (i.e. salary sacrifice contributions).

-- Where can i find more information about the FHSSS?
+- Where can I find more information about the FHSS Scheme?